creatively/wikipedia_climates_co2/README.md

 Click the resulting "Console" tab ...
 Paste in the code from this project's "main.js" file ...
 Press enter ...
-The new row of the estimated CO2 emissions is now visible near the bottom of the table
+The new row of the estimated CO2 emissions is now visible at the bottom of the climate data table